*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 A stylus that is too small will stay in the grooves but the sound quality will suffer and the stylus will often dig too deep into the grooves causing far more wear on the record and shortening its lifespan as well.

-Anti-skate also helps to keep the stylus running in the center of the groove, increases the sound quality and reduces possible damage to your record collection.
+Anti-skate also helps to keep the stylus running in the center of the groove, increases sound quality, and reduces possible damage to your record collection.
 Good quality record players will come with an anti-skate to make sure that your records aren’t damaged by the player.

 The decision on whether to buy a Victrola or not is a hard one.
 There are many good reviews for Victrola players on a variety of sites but that doesn’t mean that you should buy one to play your collection.,